Majid Musisi: Career

 With Majid Musisi partnering, Phillip Omondi on the frontline, the combo beat the Mozambique side, with each picking up a brace in the 4–1 win.
 In the return leg, the duo scored a goal each in the 2–0 win to make sure of Uganda's progress to the next stage.
 At the end of the season, Musisi was crowned the top scorer with 28 goals.

 Later that year, the pair defied a Fufa directive and appeared for their Lugave clan in the Bika By'Abaganda football championship, just days before the Olympic qualifier against Zambia.
 So, when the federation suspended them, there was a public outcry.
 FUFA eventually recalled the two players and ironically, it was Musisi and Vubya who made the difference as Uganda won the home leg 2–1.

 However, Zambia would go on to eliminate Uganda, but when the two teams met in the CECAFA Cup later that year, Majid Musisi beat Zambia, scoring a hat-trick, and at the end of the event, he emerged as the top scorer.
 Additionally, he was voted the 1987 Footballer of the Year.
-Patrick Kawooya, the filthy rich SC Villa boss, was one of Musisi's biggest admirers.
+Patrick Kawooya, the rich SC Villa boss, was one of Musisi's biggest admirers.
 He rented him a plush house at Najjanankumbi, a Kampala suburb, fully furnished with a refrigerator, cooker, video system, standby generator and other luxuries.

 "I remember one time Musisi came to me with a bag full of money, and we went to Kyebando where we purchased a plot of land, it was a lot of money", Majid Musisi's mother, Namutebi recollects.
 She says the entire family depended on Majid Musisi.
 "When he hit headlines, he took over the responsibility of the entire family and started paying school fees for about 12 of his siblings", she adds.

 Majid Musisi and Kawooya were so close that in many ways, he [Musisi] was the go-between for other players.

 "At the time, many of the upcoming Villa players like me used to channel our problems through Majid Musisi and the following day, you would get it", says Charles Sebugwawo former SC Villa player.